vlang-association/blog/content/blog/is-v-orm-direction-right.md

 ## What is the result?

 After working with V ORM, I have two impressions.
-The first is that it's all very convenient and native.
+The first is that it is all very convenient and native.
 And the second is that it is quite inflexible, challenging to maintain, dependent on one C backend, and hard to extend.